-While some women might feel more comfortable with a woman instructor, most male instructors welcome women into their classes and some like Christophe Clark of Body Balance in Denver, specifically target classes at women.
+While some women might feel more comfortable with a woman instructor, most male instructors welcome women into their classes and some such as Christophe Clark of Body Balance in Denver, specifically target women clientele.

 How to Choose a Martial Art Discipline and School

 The term ‘martial arts’ is broad and encompasses many systems, esoteric and otherwise.
 Some such as t’ai chi ch’uan are designed to gather inner energy and induce a meditative state.
 Some are fused with other arts such as the dance-like capoeira from Brazil, while others are utilized primarily for health and self defense such as tae kwon do.